Development is an inherently political process of change that tests human relationships.

 We offer the opportunity to present your dissertation at our research seminar presentation workshops.
 These are not formally assessessed (not credit bearing), but they give you the chance to hone your presentation skills and to get verbal feedback from your tutors and peers.

-From social and political research to journalism, marketing and HR, a masters degree in Conflict, Governance & Development leads to a broad range of career opportunities.
+From political research to journalism, marketing and HR, a masters degree in Conflict, Governance and Development leads to a broad range of career opportunities.

 Eligible applicants have, or are soon to complete, a Bachelors degree at 2:1 or above.
 Eligible applicants have, or are soon to complete, a Bachelors degree at 2:1 or above.
 We are willing to consider applications from students with lower qualifications, particularly when the student has high marks in relevant modules/ or appropriate professional experience.
 If you are applying with a lower qualification, you must include a written work sample with your application.